"I'm pretty confident in my ability to be a good manager, but a lot of it is instinct...I'm not sure I can teach that to others."

 - The Most Important Management Concept You're Missing: Task Relevant Maturity.

 - How to apply Task Relevant Maturity to yourself

-9) Get great at onboarding
+9) Become great at onboarding new team members

 One of the best examples of this is in how you onboard your new team members.